Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 1. In order to use imitation learning in a scene, the first thing you will need is to create two Brains, one which will be the "Teacher," and the other which will be the "Student."
-We will assume that the names of the Brain `GameObject`s are "Teacher" and "Student" respectively.
+We will assume that the names of the Brain `Assets`s are "Teacher" and "Student" respectively.
-2. Set the "Teacher" Brain to Player mode, and properly configure the inputs to map to the corresponding actions. **Ensure that "Broadcast" is checked within the Brain inspector window.**
+2. The "Teacher" Brain must be a **Player Brain**.
+You must properly configure the inputs to map to the corresponding actions.
-3. Set the "Student" Brain to External mode.
+3. The "Student" Brain must be a **Learning Brain**.
+4. The Brain Parameters of both the "Teacher" and "Student" brains must be compatible with the agent.
+5. Drag both the "Teacher" and "Student" brain into the Academy's `Broadcast Hub` and check the `Control` checkbox on the "Student" brain.
 4. Link the Brains to the desired Agents (one Agent as the teacher and at least one Agent as a student).
 5. In `config/trainer_config.yaml`, add an entry for the "Student" Brain.
-Set the `trainer` parameter of this entry to `imitation`, and the `brain_to_imitate` parameter to the name of the teacher Brain: "Teacher".
+Set the `Controler` parameter of this entry to `imitation`, and the `brain_to_imitate` parameter to the name of the teacher Brain: "Teacher".
    Additionally, set `batches_per_epoch`, which controls how much training to do each moment.
 Increase the `max_steps` option if you'd like to keep training